The Buddha Forbade Supernatural Powers, Yet How Should We Understand the ‘Manifestation of a Thousand Buddhas’?

 The Only Authentic Buddha Relics We Can Encounter, Confirmed Through Excavation

+This ruin was excavated in the late 19th century during the British colonial period.
+The excavation was led by British archaeologist William Claxton Peppé.
+At that time, relic containers were discovered inside the stupa, and inscriptions found with the containers clearly confirmed that this was the relic stupa built by the Shakya clan.
 After India gained independence, the Archaeological Survey of India re-excavated this site in the 1970s.
 During this re-excavation, another relic container was discovered at a deeper layer than the initial excavation point.
 This shows that this relic stupa was not built all at once, but was gradually expanded over several periods.
 Initially, the foundation of the relic stupa was established during the time of King Ashoka, and it was later expanded once more during the Kushan dynasty.
 When it reached the Gupta dynasty period, the scale of the stupa was greatly expanded, and the relic stupa gradually grew to its current form.
 During this process, relics were initially enshrined in the lower part, and in later periods, relics were enshrined again in the upper part.
 Therefore, two relic containers were discovered in this relic stupa, and several relics were unearthed.
+Currently, the relics from Piprahwa are virtually the only ones that we can directly see and encounter with our own eyes.”

 As Sunim was finishing the explanation of the sacred site, the last three buses arrived at Piprahwa.
-Sunim instructed the later arrivals to come to the Thousand Buddha Manifestation Stupa after completing their meal and pilgrimage, then departed for Shravasti with the pilgrims who had finished their visit.
+Sunim instructed the later arrivals to come to the Thousand Buddha Manifestation Stupa (천불화현탑) after completing their meal and pilgrimage, then departed for Shravasti with the pilgrims who had finished their visit.

 After traveling for about three and a half hours, they arrived at the Thousand Buddha Manifestation Stupa at 3 PM.
 The pilgrims received their kasayas at the entrance of the stupa and slowly circled it while chanting with palms joined, ascending to the top.